anshulbadhani/journal/Oct25/README.md

 ## 22 Oct
 - Bleh.
 - Slept all day, I just didn't felt like doing anything.
 I am just exhausted ugh!!

+## 23 Oct
+- Bleh.
+- Same as yesterday.

+## 24 Oct
+- Java lab project done.
+Very small refinements left, which we will do just before submission 🥰.
+- Started with DS project.
+    - We are trying to make a simple RL based organism simulator.
+    - Where single cell organisms try to adapt and survive according to their enviorment.
+    - Today we brainstormed the idea of the class Structure and decided some data structures, which would be useful for certain purposes in the project.
+Mainly the brain of the organism and how we will represent it.
+    - Made a small hardcoded brain.
+Now we have to program specific actions and awareness for the organism of its surroundings.